The Best Motorcycle Insurance Companies for 2021

 Speaking of accidents, personal injury protection (PIP) is also a very important factor when selecting a plan.
 The last thing you want is to pay a massive medical bill after you’ve already had to replace some parts on your bike.
 That counts for your motorcycle, as well.
 We look into whether each policy offers collision coverage.

-Other types of coverage that are a plus in our books include damages caused by an underinsured (or completely uninsured) motorist and the option to insure your guest passenger.
+Other types of coverage that are a plus in our books include damages caused by an underinsured (or completely uninsured) motorist, rental reimbursement, and the option to insure your guest passenger.
 Last but not least is coverage for customized or collector bikes.
-These aren’t a part of the average motorcycle insurance offer, so we don’t subtract any points for insurers that don’t offer these extras.
+These aren’t a part of the average motorcycle insurance policy, so we don’t subtract any points for insurers that don’t offer these extras.
 However, we do point out whether these or any other extra options are available.

 More often than not, insurance companies are eager to go the extra mile for their clients.
 Of course, that’s usually just to get ahead of the competition, but still it’s a great benefit for the rider looking to insure their bike.